slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

+= 0.18.5 =
+Fixes a PHP error when manually inserting an Event through wp_insert_post().

 = 0.18.4 =
-Fixes an XSS vulnerability (0.18.4).
+Fixes an XSS vulnerability.

 = 0.18.2 =
 Fixes a PHP warning.